reimagined/resolve/docs/api-reference.md

 ```

 #### beginIncrementalImport
-Begin accumulate events for incremental import
+starts to accumulate events for incremental import.

 #### pushIncrementalImport
-Accumulate events for incremental import
+Accumulates events for incremental import.

 #### commitIncrementalImport

-Commit accumulated events to the eventstore
+Commits the accumulated events to the event store.

 #### rollbackIncrementalImport
-Drop accumulated events
+Drops the accumulated events.